Graduate Academic Policies

 Graduation Requirements

+Formal commencement exercises are held each year for students who are eligible for graduation during the academic year.
 To qualify for graduation, candidates must have satisfactorily completed all stated requirements of the program for which they seek the degree and have achieved a minimum cumulative grade point average of 3.0.
-To graduate with a concentration, in addition to an overall GPA of 3.0, the student must have a GPA of 3.0 in their concentration courses.
-Additionally, graduates must have satisfied all financial obligations to Monroe College before receiving their diploma.
+Some degree programs may have additional requirements for graduation.

 Graduate Honors